Guillermou-Kashiwara-Schapira kernels of geodesic flows: Introduction

 \subsection{Acknowledgments}

-I would like to thank my supervisor Tatsuki Kuwagaki for many discussions and advices.
+I would like to thank my supervisor Tatsuki Kuwagaki for many discussions and advice.
 I also would like to thank Daiki Irikura for having many discussions and answering my questions on topology.
+This work was supported by JST SPRING, Grant Number JPMJSP2110.